Highest annual net

 It combines hard comparison data with a simple lifestyle question that people understand quickly.

-This section keeps the page tied to the actual product experience, so SEO traffic can move directly into the comparison workflow.
+This section keeps the page tied to the actual product experience, so readers can move directly into the comparison workflow.

 This table is sorted by PPP-adjusted lifestyle value.
 Canada currently leads on real purchasing power, even if Switzerland ranks first on pure net salary.